ashaffir/playperfect/README.md

 #### Notes:
 - As you can see, though there are much more than 100 RPS (required), the response time seen is 350ms on the 95th percentile.
-This would be mostly a network latency, rather than the app response which much lower as clearly seen in the logs, which looks like avereging below the 50ms marker (this should be verified...).
+This would be mostly a network latency, rather than the app response which is much lower as seen in the logs.
+The averaging seem to be below the 50ms marker (this should be verified...).

 ## To Do